 Studies Show Risk of Birth Defects from Zofran

-In recent years, women have filed lawsuits against drug manufacturer GlaxoSmithKline claiming that their children suffered serious birth defects after they were prescribed Zofran.
+Women have begun filing lawsuits against drug manufacturer GlaxoSmithKline claiming that their children suffered serious birth defects after they were prescribed Zofran.
 A majority of the plaintiffs have claimed their children suffered from congenital heart defects, cleft palate, or cleft lip.

 In 2012, a group of researchers at Harvard University conducted a study on the potential birth defects and other adverse side effects that might result from pregnant women taking Zofran.
 This particular study found that the risk of cleft palate doubled after prenatal exposure to the drug.
 Additional follow-up studies have also suggested a link between Zofran and various heart defects in babies.